- PrintArticle Summary

 |Physiological Problem Signs and Symptoms||Dependence and Addiction Issues|

-Do You Have a List Popular Slang or Street Names for crack cocaine?
+Do You Have a List of Popular Slang or Street Names for Crack Cocaine?

-Base, beat, chalk, gravel, hardball, rock, stones, moonrocks, casper, blast, devil drug, hell
+Base, beat, chalk, gravel, hard rock, rock, stones, moonrocks, casper, blast, devil drug, hell

 Crack withdrawl, crak withdrawls, crack cocane withdrawel, crak cocayne withdrawels